I Spent an Afternoon With an Aritzia Stylist—My Spring Wardrobe Has Never Looked Better

 Outfit 6

 I'm a creature of comfort and habit—leggings, sweatshirts, and baggy denim are basically all I live in.
-So, when my Style Advisor suggested I try out a look that's perfect for going out on the town with friends, I was a little nervous.
+So, when my style advisor suggested I try out a look that's perfect for going out on the town with friends, I was a little nervous.
 Me?
 In a chic little tube top?
-Dubious, to say the least!
-But, when all is said and done, this was my favorite look she put together.
+I was dubious, to say the least.
+But when all is said and done, this was my favorite look she put together.
 The olive tone in the top worked so well, especially when paired with Aritzia's best-selling Effortless Pants in the brand's signature crepette material.
-It's always fun when a stylist pushes you to the edge of your fashion comfort zone and you end up loving the way it looks.
+It's always fun when a stylist pushes you to the edge of your fashion comfort zone, and you end up loving the way it looks.

 Ana Escalante is an award-winning journalist and Gen Z editor known for her sharp takes on fashion and culture.
 She’s covered everything from Copenhagen Fashion Week to Roe v.
 Wade protests as the Editorial Assistant at Glamour after earning her journalism degree at the University of Florida in 2021.
 At Who What Wear, Ana mixes wit with unapologetic commentary in long-form fashion and beauty content, creating pieces that resonate with a digital-first generation.
 If it’s smart, snarky, and unexpected, chances are her name’s on it.